 The cost is the hourly rate of the person doing the installation.
 The quality is that the hardware must be operational.
 The project manager will okay the work.
 Technical references include the floorplan and electrical plan to show where electrical outlets are and, finally, the installation must adhere to the guidelines for the office space.

-How ProjectManager.com Helps You Create a WBS Dictionary
+How ProjectManager Helps You Create a WBS Dictionary

 Managing all those tasks can feel overwhelming, but they can be corralled with our online Gantt chart.
 Just input your tasks and they show up in the Gantt chart project view.
 Give each task a start and end date and then they populate a timeline.
 Now you can see your whole project in one place.

 The milestones you outlined in your WBS dictionary can also be added to the Gantt chart.
-They are easily inserted and show up as a diamond-shaped icon.
+They’re easily inserted and show up as a diamond-shaped icon.
 This breaks up your larger project into smaller phases, which makes it easier to manage.

-ProjectManager.com is a cloud-based software that gives you all the tools you need to execute your WBS more efficiently.
+ProjectManager is online software that gives you all the tools you need to execute your WBS more efficiently.
 You can monitor and track progress and performance, then generate filterable reports with one click to make it easy to update stakeholders.
 Join the tens of thousands of teams that are already using our tool by taking part in this free 30-day trial today.